 But woe to the unprepared owner who thinks his or her Siberian should decorate the backyard with its beauty yet remain quietly in the background of family life.
 Siberians are gregarious pack animals.
 They demand activity, companionship and being in the middle of what’s going on.
 Left to their own amusements, they become bored, then destructive, and finally look for escape.
 Being athletic, they need exercise and space to run.
 Yet they lack the protective, territorial instincts that would allow them to be trustworthy off leash and running free.
 A tall fence is a MUST, for a Siberian has to be confined.
 Siberians are superb hunters; cats and livestock are regarded as prey.
 Their outgoing natures make them regard everyone as friend, and they are worthless as guard and protection dogs.
 Their independence, combined with keen intelligence, make them unwilling to be followers of a master’s every whim.
 They learn quickly, but they obey only when it pleases them.
 Although generally easy to groom, most Siberians twice yearly shed their dense undercoats adding quantities of fluff that covers everything.

 The Siberian Husky was originally developed as a sled dog, pulling light loads over long distances.
 It is, therefore, a strong, athletic animal requiring daily exercise.
 Their thick double coat allows them to survive comfortably in subzero temperatures, yet with proper shade and water they love to splash in they adapt to much warmer climates.

-"So you want a Siberian Husky" Siberians are not for everyone.
-Make sure you know their shortcomings. !!
+So, you want a Siberian Husky? – Siberian Huskies are not for everyone… make sure you know their short comings!